grzesiek-galezowski/tdd-ebook/manuscript/240_Refactoring_Object_Composition.md

 2.  variadic covering method -- creating collection using variadic parameter method or variadic constructors
 3.  variable as terminator
 4. Explaining method (i.e. returns its argument.
 Use with care)

+strive for achieving repeatable patterns - the best gain may be drawn from there.

+[^fowlerdsl]: M. Fowler, Domain-Specific Languages, Addison-Wesley 2010.